Join the AI Workshop and learn to build real-world apps with AI. A hands-on, practical program to level up your skills.

-When accepting file uploads, you often need to limit the file size before sending it to the server.
+When accepting file uploads, you often need to limit the file size before sending the file to the server.
 The File object’s size property makes this straightforward.

 Checking file size